German and Spanish jobs: To have and have-not

 Permanent hiring in Spain, meanwhile, has yet to pick up despite efforts to make the system more flexible.

-While the number of people out of work in Spain fell by 1.2 percent in December mostly thanks to the holiday hiring, according to labor ministry data, analysts were not optimistic for a change in trend in the damaged job market.
+While the number of people out of work in Spain fell by 1.2 percent in December mostly thanks to the holiday hiring, according to labour ministry data, analysts were not optimistic for a change in trend in the damaged job market. [ ID :nL5E9C31GL]

 Spain’s economy is contracting under the weight of 60 billion euros ($79 billion) worth of budget cuts, and expected to dip 1.5 percent this year - likely leaving even more people out of work.